Leounatic/Leounatic/README.md

-"# Leounatic"
+"# Leounatic"\
-\nI am a student at the UPC
+I am a student at the UPC\
-\nI am just learning to use GitHub
+I am just learning to use GitHub\
-\nit seems very fun so far !
+It seems very fun so far !
-\nI'll update later to see how I'm doing
+I'll update later to see how I'm doing